sleepyOwl14/proximax-bc-docs/docs/sdks/overview.md

 Start planning the migration to NEM2-SDK to take advantage of new Catapult features and future releases.

-Check [Preparing for NEM2-SDK 1.0.0](./migration.md) to see new features and changes that break backward compatibility with NEM-Library.
+Check [Preparing for NEM2-SDK 1.0.0](./migration.md) to see new features and changes that break backward compatibility with ProximaX-Library.